Argobba

 - Parental Engagement

-- Parents are actively involved in their children's education, often prioritizing religious instruction and encouraging academic achievement.
+- Parents are actively involved in their children's education, emphasizing religious and cultural teachings.

 - Family And Social Structure